How to create a grouped bar chart

 Visualize

-Now you will see your data in form of a bar chart – although not as a grouped bar chart yet.
-Since the tool can't be sure that you want a grouped bar chart, we will need to tell Datawrapper that.
-To do so, click on the tab "Refine".
-At the bottom, you'll see the feature "Group bars by column".
+In this section, you have four tabs: Chart Type, Refine, Annotate and Layout.
+You can choose any of the following chart types: Bar Chart, Stacked Bars, Grouped Bars, Split Bars, Bullet Bars, and even Dot Plots, Range Plots, and Arrow Plots.
+Grouping your bars will work in any of them: When you click on Bar Chart, you will see your data in form of a bar chart – although your bars won't be grouped yet.
+You will need to tell Datawrapper that you want them grouped.
+To do so, click on the tab Refine.
+At the bottom, you'll see the feature Group bars by column.
 If it's not already open, click on it to open this feature and you will see the following options:

 Here you can choose which column you want to have your bars grouped by.
 Since we want the bars to be grouped according to the continent, we will select "Continent".
-You also have the option to show group labels and bar labels too.
+You also have the options to show group labels and bar labels too.
 Try them out yourself to see what happens!